__________________________________________________________________

 names to fit new geographic needs.
 The fourth river in the Garden of Eden was

 from all sides.
-The mountains that rise in the north and east are not tall, and
+The mountains that rise in the north and east are not tall and do

 the sea, for God did not bring to Adam sea animals to be named (Gen. 2:19-20).

-preserve a complete range of tree species such as the Biblical record requires.
+preserve a complete range of tree species such as the Biblical record indicates.

 has ever supported a complete world-variety of plant and animal life.

-of Canaan cannot qualify; the only valley in Canaan eastward of
+The land of Canaan also cannot qualify; the only valley in Canaan eastward of

 Jerusalem is the Dead Sea valley, wherein all streams flow to the Dead Sea, and